pgcentralfoundation/pgrx/CROSS_COMPILE.md

 2. The cross compilation sysroot is the same as the normal sysroot -- they're both `/`.

-3. Many tools in the Rust ecosystem (the `bindgen` and `cc` crates) know where everything is located out of the box.
+3. Many tools in the Rust ecosystem (the `bindgen` and `cc` crates) know where many things are located, out of the box.

 And a few other aspects which are less critical (if you get the tools on Debian 11, then you know they'll run on any machine has a Debian 11 install -- no need to worry about glibc versions, for example).